-Medical communicators who adhere to ethical practices contribute to strengthening the integrity of the medical literature, improving medical treatment and fostering confidence and trust in and respect for the undertaking of medical research and communication.
+Medical communicators who adhere to ethical practices contribute to strengthening the integrity of the medical literature, improving medical treatment, and fostering confidence and trust in and respect for the undertaking of medical research and communication.

 AMWA developed a code of ethics that requires members to adhere to 8 principles "guiding the professional activities of medical communicators so as to engage only in activities that bring credit to their profession, to AMWA, and to themselves."

 AMWA continues to provide leadership to the field of medical communication in defining and advocating for the role of medical writers to scientific publications.
-Explore resources on ethical practices in medical communication.

 AMWA Code of Ethics